Park Street Deli Kosher Dill Spears

 Aldi sells classic jarred pickle spears, and they’re fine.
 But the discount grocer also sells some refrigerated kosher dill spears — the container calls them fresh deli pickles — that are fantastic, and I prefer to buy them whenever I want pickle spears.
 They taste as close to what I get at a deli than anything else I’ve tried from grocery stores.

 Park Street Deli Kosher Dill Spears are a Regular Buy, which means you should be able to find them all year.
 They’re stocked in the refrigerated aisle near the dips, cheese, and lunch meat.
 These need to be kept refrigerated, and the container states they go from “farm to pack in 5 days!”
-The ones I bought in April of 2024 had a best-by date in November of 2024.
+The ones I bought most recently in September of 2025 had a best-by date of April 16th, 2026.
 These are often sold alongside some half sours, which are cucumbers with a hint of pickle flavor.

-These cost $4.19 for a 32-ounce container at my local store at the time of writing.
-That’s about 13 cents per ounce.
+These cost $3.49 for a 32-ounce container at my local store in September of 2025, which comes out to about 11 cents per ounce.
+That’s down from $4.19 I paid for them in August of 2024.

 These are sold under the Park Street Deli brand.
 There is no company called Park Street Deli.
 Instead, that’s the private label Aldi puts on various refrigerated deli products that it sources from multiple suppliers.
-Other Park Street Deli items at Aldi include refrigerated soups, spinach and artichoke dip, potato and macaroni salads, and ready-to-heat meals like pork carnitas or burnt ends.
+Other Park Street Deli items at Aldi include refrigerated soups, spinach and artichoke dip, and ready-to-heat meals like pork carnitas or burnt ends.

 Ingredients are fresh cucumbers, water, salt, vinegar, spice, garlic, 1/10th of 1% of sodium benzoate (preservative), and calcium chloride (firming agent).
 It would be helpful if the label stated what “spice” is used in these.